-13. COVID-19
+13. COVID-19 and economic impact

-The COVID-19 pandemic has caused significant economic disruption and slow down, including greater volatility in the financial markets.
-The Organization may be subject to greater operational, credit, liquidity and market risk.
+The COVID-19 pandemic caused significant economic disruption.
+Lower interest rates, economic stimulus and supply chain pressures over the last two years have resulted in inflationary costs pressures and in turn higher interest rates and market volatility.
+IIROC may still be subject to greater operational, credit, liquidity and market risk.